dedica-team/nivio/docs/source/install.rst

 Getting Started
 ===============

 The easiest way to get started is to run Nivio using :program:`Docker`.
-To compile it, you need Java 11.

 The Docker image is about 350MB and can be started with:

 .. code-block:: bash

-    docker run dedica/nivio
+    docker run -p 8080:8080 dedica/nivio

+In case you can't use :program:`Docker` you checkout the code and compile and run it yourself.
+Please refer to https://github.com/dedica-team/nivio/blob/develop/development.md

 Demo mode
 ---------

 .. code-block:: bash

-    docker run -e DEMO=1 dedica/nivio
+    docker run -e DEMO=1 -p 8080:8080 dedica/nivio

 In the demo mode Nivio loads sample data for demonstration purposes.